csiro-mlai/hackfest-ppl/README.md

 probabilistic_programming_background.ipynb — introductory material
-primitives/ — tutorial on basic operations in pyro operator_inversion/ — advanced example using a neural network …
+primitives/ — tutorial on basic operations in pyro operator_inversion/ — advanced example using a neural network variational_inference/ — inferring the posteriors of complex stochastic models …
 ```